sstadt/sails-portfolio/README.md

 - [ ] Set up dropzone config area in admin for gallery images
 - [ ] Rework image gallery markup to use bootstrap
 - [ ] Refactor image gallery CSS into LESS
+- [ ] Refactor gallery javascript to use image gallery plugin
+- [ ] Re-add star parallax to javascript

 To set up the project: